-- 1. Sign an Enrollment Agreement that outlines the requirements of satisfactory academic progress and continued enrollment.
-This Enrollment Agreement must also include an individualized degree plan that must be signed by the student and the student's academic advisor; - 2.
+- 1. Select the Associate of Arts degree or a technical certificate program as his/her primary plan of study. - 2.
+Sign an Enrollment Agreement that outlines the requirements of satisfactory academic progress and continued enrollment.
+This Enrollment Agreement must also include an individualized degree plan that must be signed by the student and the student's academic advisor; - 3.
 Enroll in a freshman seminar/orientation course.
-This orientation course must be repeated each semester until it has been successfully completed; - 3.
-Participate in a comprehensive advising/hold on registration process; and - 4.
+This orientation course must be repeated each semester until it has been successfully completed; - 4.
+Participate in a comprehensive advising/hold on registration process; and - 5.
 Complete any necessary developmental courses during the first 30 semester credit hours.

 The records of students admitted under Conditional Prep Status are reviewed by the Office of Academic Affairs following the completion of each semester.
-A student who has not completed the requirements of the Enrollment Agreement with a minimum cumulative grade point average of 2.00 will be required to enroll in the appropriate course(s) and will be restricted to a maximum of 14 credit hours per semester until all course requirements are satisfied.
+A student who has not completed the requirements of the Enrollment Agreement with a minimum cumulative grade point average of 2.00 will be required to enroll in the appropriate course(s).